GDI printing rotation question

 Joined: Aug 2001

 I have tested the -90 rotation and works great.
-Responds correctly to my 25/1000ths of an inch movement and centers nicely.
-Thank you for your time.
+Responds correctly to my 25/1000ths of an inch movement and centers nicely. smile Thank you for your time.